mimopo/jquery.mmp.barcodereader/README.md

 ### Char
 #### Description:
-This event is fired on every single char readed by the barcode scanner.
+This event is fired on every single char read by the barcode scanner.
 #### Event:
 char.mmp.barcodereader
 #### Parameters: